mschaef-da/daml-cx-kb-python-grpc/README.md

 Bob does not have rights to do this.

-### Alice Archives the Asset Successfully and Inspects the Result
+### Alice archives the asset successfully and inspects the result

 ```
 $ ./run archive-asset 00bd3b6653ec749cf979f71921cb199b4f7e740819613ddffec29e300396664cacca101220ca162b15550237839923d40ccc58e548c0d5a63b2d0b45a7e392bd86b86631d6 alice